SaelinB/group_06-1/ReadMe.md

 # Introduction

-Hello!!
+Hello!
 We are STAT 547M Students (Saelin and Carleena) and this is our group project repository.

 You will find our milestone activitities in this repo as follows: